toddmac12/Pierre-s-Sweet-and-Savory-Treats/README.md

-# Dr. Sillystringz's Factory
+# Pierre's Sweet and Savory Treats

 ## By Anthony McRae

 ## Description

-MVC web application to keep track of a factory's machine repairs,engineers, and the engineers that are licensed to fix each machine.
+MVC web application  where a user is able to log in and log out.
+Logged users can create, update bakery items.
+All users have read only access to view bakery items.

 ## Technologies Used